mariannapsyllou/DA115BEx2/README.md

 ### Check version of Python

 Check what version of Python you have.
-The Makefile uses `PYTHON=python` as default.
+The Makefile uses `PYTHON=python3` as default.

 ```
 # Check you Python installation